 Data Format

 Bat voucher specimens (collected as needed for identification) will be stored as whole bodies in formalin or ethanol, and/or as dried skins.
 Associated excreta samples (feces, saliva, urine, blood) will be maintained at -80°C in viral transport media and in liquid nitrogen in the field, wing tissue biopsies (DNA vouchers) and ectoparasite samples will be maintained in ethanol (96%).
 Gene sequences from all viruses and hosts will be saved as raw sequence data and in FASTA format (amino- and nucleic- acid), from which they can easily be converted into other common molecular analytical formats (.nex; .meg; etc.).
 Ecological and evolutionary models from our analytical pipeline will be coded in R, a statistical open-source framework.
 Raw datasets will be saved as text files (e.g. csv or txt), and phylogenetic trees saved as Nexus format compatible with open source software.
-Biodiversity and genomic data will be stored in a relational database implemented in the open source software .
-To manage our geospatial datasets, we will make use of
+Biodiversity and genomic data will be stored in a relational database implemented in the open source software SQLite.
+To manage our geospatial datasets, we will make use of GRASS GIS an open source software used for geospatial data management, analysis and spatial modelling.

 Access to Data